Special reception needs of vulnerable groups

 NANE (Women for Women Against Violence), as an implementing partner of UNHCR, elaborated a case referral system and shared it with NGOs in November 2021.
 The objective was to inform NGOs on how to refer to NANE cases of persons of concern affected by and seeking support regarding sexual and gender-based violence (SGBV) and domestic violence.
 The referral mechanism targets beneficiaries and clients of civil society partners and UNHCR who are or have been victims of SGBV, including domestic violence.
 Once the person of concern has been referred to NANE, they receive crisis intervention counselling by NANE counsellors about domestic violence, partnership violence, sexual harassment, exploitation and abuse.
 NANE also provided a risk assessment tool for NGOs who might be in contact with persons concerned.[6]

-Unaccompanied asylum-seeking children are placed in special homes in Fót, designated specifically for unaccompanied children, where social and psychological services are available.[5]
-However, it is the responsibility of the authorities to conduct an age assessment, and often their level of expertise is dubious at best (see section on Identification).
+Unaccompanied asylum-seeking children are placed in special homes in Fót, designated specifically for UaSCs, where social and psychological services are available.[7]
+However, it is the responsibility of the authorities to conduct an age assessment, and often their level of expertise is dubious at best (see Identification).
 If the assessment mistakenly establishes that the person is an adult it renders the person incapable to receive all the services that a child would need.
+According to Menedék, in 2023 in two cases, the suspicion of human trafficking was raised in the case of young people who ended up in Fót (i.e. that they might be recognized as victims of human trafficking), but the staff there did not treat this with special attention, and these young people left for an unknown place within a short time.

-Hungary has no specific reception facility for vulnerable asylum seekers except for unaccompanied children.
-Single women, female-headed families, and victims of torture and rape, as well as LGBTQI+ asylum seekers are accommodated in the same facilities as others, with no specific attention, while there are no protected corridors or houses.
-An exceptional guarantee for transgender asylum seekers set out by the law is that if the gender identity of the asylum seeker is different from their registered gender, this must be considered upon providing them with accommodation at the reception centre.[6]
+Hungary has no specific reception facility for vulnerable asylum seekers except for unaccompanied and separated children.
+Single women, female-headed families, and survivors of torture and SGBV (including rape), as well as LGBTQI+ asylum seekers are accommodated in the same facilities as others, with no specific attention, while there are no protected corridors or houses.[8]
+An exceptional guarantee for transgender asylum seekers set out by the law is that if the gender identity of the asylum seeker is different from their registered gender, this must be considered upon providing them with accommodation at the reception centre.[9]

 Medical assistance for seriously mentally challenged persons is unresolved.
 Similarly, residents with drug or other type of addiction have no access to mainstream health care services.[10]